 As the leaves turn from lush green to glorious russet, watching them cascade from the trees fills most of us with autumnal delight.
 However,...

-With the Big Man arriving in just a few weeks’ time, it is important that your roof is in good condition.
-After all, missing or broken tiles will not only make it hard for Santa to park, but they could lead to significant damage to your home.
+It is important that your roof is in good condition.
+After all, missing or broken tiles could lead to significant damage to your home.
 Minor damage to your roof can be fixed relatively easily, but if they are left unnoticed, you will be likely to need costly repairs later on.

 A little roof check a couple of times a year can help to keep on top of those minor issues; our traders advise on what you ought to keep an eye on, to maintain your roof and protect your home.